About ten days ago, I had a seizure.

 I have zero recollection of what happened between 8:20 and 9:30.

 Do you know how terrifying that is?
-It’s pretty terrifying.
-I’ve tested it for you, and I’m giving it a one-star review.
+It’s pretty scary.
+I’ve tested it for you and will give it a one-star review.
 I don’t recommend it.

 I quickly regained my lucidity.
-The EMT told me I was less clammy (always nice to hear…) than when they arrived.
+The EMT told me I was less clammy (always lovely to hear…) than when they arrived.

-Anyway, long story short (ha! yeah right…), the ER doctor told me I had a seizure.
-First time ever this happened to me, at least that I know of.
+Anyway, long story short (ha!
+Yeah, right…), the ER doctor told me I had a seizure.
+The first time this has happened to me, at least that I know of.

 And we care…why??

-You’ve patiently read this far, and still, haven’t told you what this whole thing has to do with Fibromyalgia!
+You’ve patiently read this far, and I still haven’t told you what this whole thing has to do with Fibromyalgia!

-Here it comes: fibromyalgia has drastically changed the way I react to life events.
+Here it comes: fibromyalgia has drastically changed how I react to life events.
 And I mean drastically.

-My first thought, once I was able to put together two decent thoughts, was that it had to do with fibromyalgia.
+My first thought, once I could put together two decent ideas, was that it had to do with fibromyalgia.

-I hopped on the hospital’s wifi, and started searching, “fibromyalgia and seizures,” “fibromyalgia and epilepsy,” “fibromyalgia and loss of consciousness.”
+I hopped on the hospital’s wifi and started searching “fibromyalgia and seizures,” “fibromyalgia and epilepsy,” and “fibromyalgia and loss of consciousness.”

 You get the drill.
-I started inputting every single one of my medication followed by the word, “seizure,” and then all over again with the words, “epilepsy.”
+I started inputting every one of my medications, followed by the word “seizure” and then again with “epilepsy.”

-I had recently started a couple of new meds that were supposed to help me lose weight.
-They also helped with the chronic pain.
+I had recently started a couple of new meds to help me lose weight.
+They also helped with chronic pain.
 I had not felt this good in my body in years.
 I promise you it is not an exaggeration.